 My paintings, drawings and installations operate at the juncture where human nature and mother nature collide.
 Combining order and symmetry with chance and the uncontrollable, I strive to create a symbiosis between the two.
 Relentlessly, I search for clues as to how opposing elements work together.
 In nature, contradiction and collaboration live side by side with an understanding that both are vital.
 My daily excursions into the untouched natural world provide me with an acute awareness of the components at work there.
 Drawing on these experiences, light, shadow, organic forms and layering are incorporated into my work.
 Yet, I am most interested in the synergy of contrasts and the consequences of human intervention.
 In the crevices of the industrial, urban landscape and the subtle social interactions of humans, I discover elements I want to integrate into each painting and installation.
 My objective is to build an ‘environment’, a vista formed on the basis of collaborative contrast and embedded with human perceptions.

-Since 2006, Lisa Kellner has been creating and exhibiting her paintings, drawing and installations throughout the United States.
-Her career commenced with an exhibition at the Washington Project for the Arts in DC and a site specific four room installation sponsored by Transformer Gallery, also in DC.
+Lisa Kellner has been creating and exhibiting her paintings, drawing and installations throughout the United States since 2006.
+Her inaugural public exhibitions included a large scale installation curated by Washington Project for the Arts in DC and a site-specific four room installation curated by Transformer Gallery, also in DC.
 From there her work as been included in exhibitions at the Islip Art Museum (NY), the Bellevue Arts Museum (WA), the Brooklyn Arts Council (NY), Lower Manhattan Cultural Council (NY), the Cornell Fine Arts Museum (FL) and the Center for Maine Contemporary Art (ME).
 Lisa has worked with a variety of galleries and received reviews and mentions in local and national papers including: the New York Times, the Washington Post and Sculpture Magazine.
 In 2016, she was awarded the New Media Invitational from the Target Gallery at the Torpedo Factory.
 She was also a Joan Mitchell semi-finalist.
 Having lived in Australia, Jamaica, the United States and Europe, Lisa currently resides on a small island off the coast of Maine.

 What is a Painting in Space?